ibm-cloud-docs/containers/cs_tutorials_starter.md

 Create an app in {{site.data.keyword.cloud}} by using a blank starter kit, and set up a continuous integration/ continuous delivery DevOps pipeline to automate the deployment of the app to your Kubernetes cluster.
 {: shortdesc}

 {{site.data.keyword.cloud_notm}} offers starter kits that help you build the foundation of an app that runs on Kubernetes.
 When you use a starter kit, it's easy to follow a cloud native programming model that uses {{site.data.keyword.cloud_notm}} best practices for app development.
-Starter kits generate apps that follow the cloud native programming model, and they include test cases, health check, and metrics in each programming language.
+Starter kits generate apps that follow the cloud native programming model, and they include test cases and a health check in each programming language.
 You can also provision {{site.data.keyword.cloud_notm}} services to add extra capabilities to your app.

 ## Objectives
 {: #objectives-starterkit-kube}